-We have limited data regarding the safety, tolerability and efficacy of Zimura administered for the treatment of GA or administered in combination with anti-VEGF drugs for the treatment of wet AMD or IPCV and no data regarding the safety, tolerability and efficacy of Zimura administered for the treatment of STGD1 or non-infectious intermediate and posterior uveitis.
+In particular, we have limited data regarding the safety, tolerability and efficacy of Zimura administered for the treatment of GA or administered in combination with anti-VEGF drugs for the treatment of wet AMD or IPCV and no data regarding the safety, tolerability and efficacy of Zimura administered for the treatment of STGD1.
+We have no human data regarding our RHO-adRP gene therapy product candidate.

 Our clinical trials for Zimura involve dosing regimens that we have not studied before, which may increase the risk that patients in these trials experience adverse events and/or serious adverse events (either ocular, systemic or both) that we have not observed or at rates that we have not observed in prior trials.
 In addition, our clinical trials for Zimura will involve multiple intravitreal injections over an extended period of time and, as such, may involve risks regarding multiple and chronic intravitreal injections.
 For these reasons, there may be, among others, an increase in the rates of intraocular infections, or endophthalmitis, intraocular pressure, glaucoma, retinal tears, cataracts, retinal detachment, intraocular inflammation, retinal and/or choroidal circulation compromise, cardiovascular disease such as myocardial infarctions, stroke, blood clots or emboli, or hospitalizations in patients who receive Zimura monotherapy or Zimura in combination with anti-VEGF therapy.
 Because we currently have only one product candidate in clinical development, it is possible that a safety issue in any of our ongoing clinical trials for Zimura could impact all of our ongoing clinical trials.

 In addition, there are several known safety risks specific to gene therapy, including inflammation resulting from a patient's immune response to the administration of viral vectors and the potential for toxicity as a result of chronic exposure to the expressed protein.
-In the event that we in-license or acquire a gene therapy product candidate and progress it into clinical development, we may experience delays or other challenges for our development programs as a result of safety issues.
+Subretinal injection, which is a method often used to administer ocular gene therapies, is a surgical procedure that requires significant skill and training for the administering surgeon and involves its own risks separate and apart from the gene therapy vectors, including the risk of retinal detachment.
+In order to avoid accelerating damage to a subject's retina, subretinal injection for RHO-adRP patients must be conducted under extremely low light levels using infrared technology, further complicating the surgical procedure.
+In the event that we progress our RHO-adRP gene therapy product candidate or any other gene therapy product candidate we may inlicense or acquire into clinical development, we may experience delays or other challenges for our development programs as a result of safety issues.